SRJ1307/ContainerApps/README.md

                 1. Docker Desktop (Install and Run it)
                 2. Azure Account with free trial subscription or Pay as You Go Subscription.

-To Deploy the application on Container Instance first we need to store it somewhere.
+To Deploy the application on Container App first we need to store it's image somewhere.
 For this, we will use ACR(Azure Container Registry).

 So First thing First.
 Let's create a project, for my case I will download it.